Integrating Remedy applications with BMC Digital Workplace Catalog

 To troubleshoot the communication from the BMC Digital Workplace Catalog server

 - Open the BMC Digital Workplace Catalog server file system.
-Replace <installLocation> with the location of your BMC Digital Workplace Catalog application.
+Replace <installLocation> with the location of your BMC Digital Workplace Catalog application, for example:

 - Review the following log: <installLocation>/db/bundle.log

 Where to go from here

 To configure connections to additional Remedy application servers, see Configuring service connectors.

 To import services from Remedy Service Request Management, see Importing service catalog items from external systems.